tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 of a lot.
 It's very impressive.
 It's many person-lifetimes of engineering marvels.
 But it's too big for this dinky little tugboat of a project.

+(What about QBE?
+Well, if I can figure out how to integrate our GC and its notion of handles into a QBE IR, great.
+But for now it's C only.)

 ## What does the IR look like?

 ### A small example